Measurements of top-quark pair spin correlations in the $e\mu$ channel at $\sqrt{s} = 13$ TeV using $pp$ collisions in the ATLAS detector: Spin correlation results

-For the inclusive result, the spin correlation extracted from the unfolded data is significantly higher than the SM expectation at a significance of 3.8 standard deviations without including theoretical uncertainties on the hypothesis templates, and at 3.2 standard deviations when including these uncertainties.
-Previous measurements from ATLAS and CMS have also observed a $f_{\textrm{SM}}$ above 1 but the uncertainties were such that the results remained consistent with the prediction \cite{TOPQ-2011-11,TOPQ-2013-01,TOPQ-2013-10,CMS-TOP-13-003, TOPQ-2014-07,CMS-TOP-13-015,CMS-TOP-14-023,TOPQ-2015-13}.
-The central $f_{\textrm{SM}}$ value as a function of $m_{\ttbar}$ is found to increase as a function of $m_{\ttbar}$, however, the uncertainties on $f_{\textrm{SM}}$ are much larger than in the inclusive case and none of the results deviate significantly from the SM expectation.
+For the inclusive result, the spin correlation extracted from the unfolded data is somewhat higher than the SM expectation, with a significance of 2.2 standard deviations when including theoretical uncertainties on the hypothesis templates, and 3.8 standard deviations without those uncertainties.
+Previous measurements from ATLAS and CMS have also observed $f_{\textrm{SM}} > 1$ but the uncertainties were such that the results were consistent with the prediction, even without template uncertainties included~\cite{TOPQ-2011-11,TOPQ-2013-01,TOPQ-2013-10,CMS-TOP-13-003, TOPQ-2014-07,CMS-TOP-13-015,CMS-TOP-14-023,TOPQ-2015-13}.
+The central $f_{\textrm{SM}}$ value as a function of $m_{\ttbar}$ is found to increase as a function of $m_{\ttbar}$; however, the uncertainties on $f_{\textrm{SM}}$ are much larger than in the inclusive case and none of the results deviate substantially from the SM expectation.